Natural gas furnaces need adequate space and airflow to heat correctly.

 - Used filters

-If you have a cat, put your litter box somewhere else.
-Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could spread the smelly odors throughout your home.
+If you have a cat, situate your litter box elsewhere.
+Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
+Plus, the furnace could move the stinky odors around your home.

-You should also regularly clean around your furnace to stop dust from building up.
+You should also regularly vacuum around your furnace to prevent dust from accumulating.

 Related: Is it Time for Furnace Service or Replacement?